devdogfish/etpzp-sms/README.md

 - SCHEDULED MESSAGES: - For scheduled messages, it would be better to do polling WHEN THE USER LOGS IN because when our server is not running we might lose callbacks
   - Create a separate thread to get the delivery status while loading everything else
 - Implement `TODO` comments
+- Make sure when the server components re-refetch because of revalidation, that the contexts update their state values with the newly fetched data!

 ## If there is extra time (after deployment in school)